skypjack/entt/docs/md/lib.md

 From now on, both spaces refer to the same context and on it are attached all new meta types, no matter where they are created.<br/>
-Note that resetting the main context doesn't also propagate changes across boundaries.
-In other words, resetting a context results in the decoupling of the two sides and therefore a divergence in the contents.
+Note that _replacing_ the main context doesn't also propagate changes across boundaries.
+In other words, replacing a context results in the decoupling of the two sides and therefore a divergence in the contents.

 ## Memory Management